LCA Charrette, Park City, Utah 2003

 - The instruments used in the charrette for shaping the final plan are nothing more than a set of time tested design principles, some harking back to the earliest practices in western urbanism.
 Some are older than Rome.

-Thus, the woman and the two men entering the bar in the opening of this post were not your run of the mill tavern patrons.
-They were trained in urban design and likely shared diverse backgrounds in city design, including: architecture, civic engineering, planning, landscape architecture, transportation, urban land economics, and human-scale urbanism.
+The woman and the two men entering the bar in the opening skit of this post were not your run of the mill tavern patrons.
+They were trained urban design professionals and likely share diverse backgrounds in city design, including: architecture, civic engineering, planning, landscape architecture, transportation, urban land economics, and human-scale urbanism.
 In a real-life event, they would have completed a walking tour of the site before picking up the pizza.
 They would have also spent a considerable amount of time in advance understanding the place, the people of the place, its governance and economics.
 Finally, they would be well-versed in future trends and the baseline issues in sustainability.

 Of course, a three-hour charrette in a pub might only be suitable for a very small, and possibly privately owned site.
 Neighbourhood charrettes typically require a full seven days to unfold.
-According to Bill Lennertz, a minimum of three feed-back loops a required where the community, and the local bureaucracy, can have meaningful input reflected in the final product.
+According to Bill Lennertz, a minimum of three feed-back loops are required for a successful charrette where the community, and the local bureaucracy, can provide meaningful input into the design process which is then reflected in the final product.